sergeytrubin/Dino/README.md

 ```shell
 npm run watch
 ```
-# Connect to application
+# Connect to the application in web browser
 ```shell
 http://localhost:3000
 ```
-In case using localhost it is not possible to connect to teh appliaction in teh web browser use the IP addres of the host
+In case using localhost, it is not possible to connect to the application in the web browser use the IP address of the host
 ```shell
 http://IP_ADDRESS:3000
 ```